 For many, Wallace and Gromit is a beloved film series.
-This is mainly due to its talented creator, Preston born and bred animator, director, writer and multiple Oscar winner, Nick Park.
+This is mainly due to its talented creator, Preston born and bred animator, director, writer, and multiple Oscar winner Nick Park.

-With a keen interest in drawing cartoons from a young age, he first experimented in film as a 13 year old with the help of his mother, a home movie camera and cotton bobbins.
+With a keen interest in drawing cartoons from a young age, he first experimented in film as a 13 year old with the help of his mother, a home movie camera, and cotton bobbins.
 He then went on to study at Preston's College and studied animation at the National Film and Television School in Buckinghamshire.
 In recognition of his achievements, Preston College named their library the Nick Park Library Learning Centre.

-Nick first made his name with his first short film series success, Creature Comforts, which won an Oscar® in 1990.
-He went on to make award winning stop motion short films like 'A Grand Day Out' (1989), 'The Wrong Trousers' (1993), 'A Close Shave' (1995) and 'A Matter of Loaf and Death' (2008).
+Nick made his name with his first short film series success 'Creature Comforts' which won an Oscar® in 1990.
+He continued to go on to make award-winning stop motion short films like 'A Grand Day Out' (1989), 'The Wrong Trousers' (1993), 'A Close Shave' (1995), and 'A Matter of Loaf and Death' (2008).

 Taking a natural step into feature films, Nick went on to make the ever-popular 'Chicken Run' (2000).
 This saw Mel Gibson as one of the main character voices and took home a BAFTA for Best British Film.
 Nick then teamed up with writers Steve Box and Bob Baker and, after five years, released 'Wallace and Gromit: The Curse of the Were-Rabbit' (2005).
 The film was number one at the box office worldwide for three weeks in a row and saw Nick bagging another Oscar®.

 Nick boasts an exciting collection of awards over the years including four Academy Awards, six BAFTAs, and many many more - not to mention a coveted gold Blue Peter badge.